Skip to main content

 Remarks

-• Duration: approximately 1 hour 30 minutes
+• Duration: approximately 2 hours

 • In Cantonese without surtitles

-• Recommended for ages 10 and above
+• The programme contains some vulgar languages, recommended for ages 10 and above

 • No latecomers will be admitted